 Under IRS Code Section 1031, in an exchange of real property, any property which is considered real property under state law is "like-kind" with any other property which is deemed real property under that state law.
 Therefore, for example, you may trade unimproved property for a shopping center, or, farmland for an office building.
-However, the rules for exchanges of personal property are much more restrictive and require a detailed analysis of the assets being relinquished and acquired.
+However, the rules for exchanges of personal property [for exchanges commenced prior to 2018 (see note at the top of this section regarding the elimination of exchanges of personal property as of January 1, 2018)] are much more restrictive and require a detailed analysis of the assets being relinquished and acquired.

 Property that is involved in a like-kind exchange must be held by the taxpayer for investment or for productive use in a trade or business.
 Investment property may be exchanged for trade or business property and, similarly, trade or business property may be exchanged for investment property.